 My confirmation cross, my ordination cross, crossing myself in worship, making the sign across my lips when I wake up in the morning (Open my lips O Lord, and my mouth shall proclaim your praise) all remind me, when I'm conscious of it, that I belong to the Crucified One.
 But often I am not conscious.
 The throne of glory, the crux of Reality drawing together the spheres of heaven and earth, things seen and unseen, the profound and life-giving contradictions of taking up my cross elude me in my daily busy-ness.

-But I want the mystery of the cross to shape me into the kind of human being so transfigured by the cross within me, I know how to live, even when I am not conscious.
+But I want the mystery of the cross to shape me into the kind of human being so transfigured by the cross within me, I know how to live, even when I am not consciously awake to its meaning in the moment.

 The summation of the life of Jesus in the symbol and the sign of the cross is not meant so much as an act of "taking up" the cross, as it is of "taking the cross inside."
 The direction of the sign of the cross is inward, which suggests embracing and internalizing the life of Jesus.
 Nevertheless, this inward direction suggests that, starting with the historical events of the life of Jesus, we live these events here and now, appropriating them outside time and space, as we become one with the timeless Christ.